Peravoor

+Peravoor is a town and headquarters of Peravoor Grama Panchayat, Block Panchayat and an Assembly constituency in Kannur district of Kerala state in India.

+Location

-Peravoor is a town and grama panchayat in Kannur district of Kerala state in India.
-It is located 50 km east of Kannur and 40 km north east of Thalassery.
-Iritty, the nearest municipality, is 14 km north of Peravoor.
-Peravoor is situated in the Western Ghats mountain range.
+Peravoor is located 55 km east of Kannur and 45 km north east of Thalassery and 14 km north of Iritty.
+Peravoor act as a junction connecting Iritty - Nedumpoil road and Iritty - Mananthavady road.
+Kerala Hill Highway passes through Manathana, about 3.5 km east of Peravoor.

 Introduction

 The history of Peravoor is related to Pazhassi Raja, a warrior prince and de facto head of the kingdom of Kottayam and one of the earliest freedom fighters of India.
 There are many remnants of Pazhassi Raja's hiding places in and around of Peravoor.

 St. Joseph's Forane Church in Peravoor is the first Syro-Malabar Catholic Church in Malabar, formed under the Thalassery Archdiocese.
 Peravoor is near the Kottiyoor Shiva temple and Sree Mridanga Saileswari Kshethram.

 It is the first place that the Syro-Malabar Christian (Nazrani / Saint Thomas Christians) migrants from Northern Travancore region occupied during the Malabar migration.
 This community contributed to the fields of education, sports, culture and many more basic developments of Peravoor and its vicinity.

 Peravoor holds the Guinness World Record for the tallest Christmas star in the World.

 Government and private institutions include hospitals, schools, clubs, churches, a police station, a fire station, theatres, banks, a treasury, and shopping malls.